attitude/i18n-dictionary-generator/README.md

 Path to source file.
 Should be TSV, tab separated values text file.

 ##### -o &lt;FILEPATH&gt;<br>-outputFile &lt;FILEPATH&gt;
 Path to the output file.
 Expecting a `.js` file extension.
+A `.json` file is also generated to be able to compare semantic version.

 ##### -t &lt;FILEPATH&gt;<br>-templateFile &lt;FILEPATH&gt;
 Path to a template file to use when generating the output file.
 Use `%s` or `{}` placeholder to define place of insertion.